helenzhou6/FAC-Notes/WeekTen.md

     Identify themes and common patterns among the ideas Move the post its to group the post its with similar themes Make a record of themes you need to address

+* Pick to focus on one problem statement and HMW for the first iteration of the app.
+    * > Trust your gut feeling: Choose those questions that feel exciting and help you think of ideas right away.
+    * > Select the questions that are most important to address and feel like they have the biggest opportunity for design solutions, even if they feel difficult to solve for.

+* More research:
+    * **Inspirational Overview** - what people do now/the services they use related to solving your problem
+    * **Product/process audit** - why they use these services/ specific features that seem good

+* Now narrowing it to find MVP (**BIG PICTURE GOAL**) / What are the user and organisational needs?
+    * SPECIFIC **GOAL** - what do we want to achieve by solving this problem? / what is the big picture goal (start at the end) / describe the big picture goal
+    * ONE **STAKEHOLDER** - WHO IS INVOLVED? - Who does it concern? not just users, but who shares the goal? / just one
+    * PRODUCT / PROCESS AUDIT / **JOURNEY**- What are we already doing to achieve the goal? / a single outcome want to achieve
+    * INSPIRATIONAL OVERVIEW - Who is achieving these goals in related fields? / a **tweet** advertising the service - the pitch

+## Day Three

+#### 3) Ideate

+* Your idea as a message service: a script / dialogue between the site and user

+* Your idea as a mobile app: storyboard the transactions.
+Crazy 8s x2 -- each section will achieve the goal in a new inventive way (divergent mode of thinking).
+    * Storyboard - an ordered set of screen designs for your user to explore / user journey (think about the different interactions the user will have) / (this is the visual version of the message service)

+* Put storyboards up on wall and get everyone to talk through each one.
+This may well lead to a re-evaluation of the purpose of the app and the problem being solved.
+It is an opportunity to review the priority.

+#### 4) Prototype

+##### Figma and Invision
+_Resources:_ _Figma & Invision demos_ - [part 1](https://drive.google.com/file/d/0B89QUJBPl5FKOUZlYWtyekZ0RFU/view?usp=sharing) & [part 2](https://drive.google.com/file/d/0B89QUJBPl5FKX0lLbDBjSmZIQ3M/view?usp=sharing) _and_ [_design kit article_](http://www.designkit.org/methods/26)

+* When exporting PNGs - 1x (pixels match the size), for retina screesn blurry, 2x and 3x for higher resolution.

+#### 5) Test

+Feedback: what did the user like / what did the user dislike / what new questions do we have /  what new ideas do we have